brajeshwar/brajeshwar.github.io/_posts/2022/2022-10-10-plain-text.md

 # Plain Text

+Plain Text Notetaking is one of the best habits you can build up.
+It will pay you back, compounding as time goes on and as software and apps come and go.

 I was once an [Evernote](https://evernote.com) user since its early days and a premium subscriber for many years.
 I have used many note-taking apps and bought enough of them — [iA Writer](https://ia.net/writer), [ByWord](https://bywordapp.com), [Bear](https://bear.app), [SimpleNote](https://simplenote.com), [nvAlt](https://brettterpstra.com/projects/nvalt/) fork of [Notational Velocity](https://notational.net/), etc.

 I have moved to a simpler note-taking and writing habit for my notes.
 I have chosen a simple plain-text[^plaintext] life.
 The idea is to approach __contents as data-first with tools on the top__.
 I have grown to like the simple methods I use and the philosophies of managing the files and the directories/folders.